 - If you’re getting value out of it, continue using it

-- If you’re not getting value out of it, after a year you can call Capital One and downgrade it to the VentureOne; you keep all the Venture miles you already earned
+- If you’re not getting value out of it, call Capital One and downgrade it to the VentureOne; you keep all the Venture miles you already earned

 I think many may find that the Venture is worth keeping over the VentureOne, and this way you have the flexibility to decide after a year.

-The Venture offers flexible rewards that I value at a 2%+ return, while the VentureOne is the only personal no annual fee credit card that earns transferable points and has no foreign transaction fees.
+The Venture offers flexible rewards, and each dollar spent gets you either two cents towards travel, or two airline miles.
+Meanwhile the VentureOne is the only personal no annual fee credit card that earns transferable points and has no foreign transaction fees.